 A list of Colorado treatment providers is also available for those that seek to find help on their own.

-- The subject is under age 15 and do not have parent or guardian with them to provide consent.
+- Persons under age 15 and do not have a parent or guardian with them to provide consent.

 IF YOU WANT TO HELP OTHERS: